Originally published in 2015 ahead of its world Premiere in London

 Hello Leon, thanks for talking to TNC, how's everything going?

-Things going really well thank you.
+Things are going really well, thank you.
 I'm so excited at the moment

 Congratulations on having Soft Lad being selected for the East End Film Festival 2015, how did it feel to have your film chosen?

 It's been a massive achievement.
 A dream almost.
 I didn't make the film with any intentions and the fact we have distribution with Peccadillo Pictures and are being entered and selected to festivals is amazing

 This is your directorial debut, what has it mean to get this type of recognition for your film?